NewsUKArchive/fructose/README.md

 The App component is a React component that sits within an index.ios.js/index.android.js and forms the basis for your test application.
 It uses a websocket to listen for commands to load in a new component.

-The Test Utils enable tests to load components inside the app, and they also enable interaction with the app through [detox].
+The Test Utils enable your tests to load components inside the fructose app.
+Once loaded, your functional tests will run and be able to interrogate and assert on the component.

 ## Getting Started